TuwaIO/cosmos-playground/README.md

 4. Install all necessary dependencies using `pnpm`.
 5. Provide instructions on how to run your new application.

-The entire setup process is streamlined, bringing the world of blockchain development closer to you than ever before\!
+The entire setup process is streamlined, bringing the world of blockchain development closer to you than ever before!

 -----